guilespi/blog/source/_posts/2012-08-31-on-firing-someone.markdown

 Letting someone go is a traumatic process for everyone involved, and being something uncommon, almost no one has experiences to share.

-Since I've fired a few people over the years, I thought I should share a few things I've learnt.
+Since I've fired a few people over the years, I thought I should share a few things I've learned.

 The problem won't disappear by itself
 -------------------------------------